danielgut1165/apcsa/Unit 1 Assignments/Unit 1.1/README.md

 ## Think you found a bug or a typo?

-Please send me an email explainig where you believe you have found either a type or a bug in the program.
+Please send me an email explaining where you believe you have found either a typo or a bug in the program.
 You can email me at daniel.tutors12@gmail.com.
 Try your best to explain the bug/typo to me and provide screenshots of the code/output if you can.